Who Is This Credit Card Best For?

 Several rewards program rules and limitations

-- Automatic point-earning boost on purchases: Citi is the only issuer to offer this feature right now, and it’s a great way to earn extra rewards without spending more.
+- Point-earning boost on purchases: Citi is the only issuer to offer this feature right now, and it’s a great way to earn extra rewards without spending more.
 It’s a particularly great deal for small-value purchases that may otherwise only earn a couple points each.
 For example, buy a $3 coffee with this card and you’ll earn 10 points, which is an approximate (and excellent) 3 point per $1 earning rate.

 - Automatic 10% points rebate after redeeming rewards: This makes the rewards earned with this card more valuable (more on this below).
 Because of a cap, you can only get about $1,000 back this way each year, but it’s still a nice addition to this card.